muldjord/skyscraper/README.md

 * Added 'rotate' effect that rotates the parent layer around the x, y or z axis
 * Added layer render 'mode' attribute ('overlay', 'colordodge', 'hardlight' and so on)
 * Added layer 'opacity' attribute (0-100)
+* Improved front and side textures for the 'gamebox' effect
 * Optimized search passes a bit
 * Re-added platform checking on 'screenscraper' and added all arcade platforms as aliases